Hydee Feldstein Soto: Weakening of California Public Records Act

-In March 2024, the Los Angeles Police Department raised concerns to the attorney's office that Feldstein Soto had pushing the department to press charges against a specific individual without sufficient evidence, following a particular Los Angeles action in Gaza war protests.
+In March 2024, the Los Angeles Police Department raised concerns to the attorney's office that Feldstein Soto pushed the department to press charges against a specific individual without sufficient evidence, following a particular Los Angeles action in Gaza war protests.
 An internal city hall memo recounted that "for reasons unknown, the City Attorney expressed inordinate interest in the progress of a mass protest investigation, going so far as to suggest the identification of a specific individual for prosecution to the Chief of Police".
 In April 2025, a judge found evidence of "biased prosecution" by Feldstein Soto in her decision to seek charges for thirty-one pro-Palestine protesters who were arrested for blocking traffic in December 2023, despite such prosecutions being extraordinarily rare in Los Angeles.
+In June 2025, the City Attorney's office filed misdemeanor charges against participants in a separate downtown Los Angeles protest, which Feldstein Soto's office noted as arising from criminal conduct during demonstrations.

-Affordable housing
+Opposition to affordable housing

 While running for office, Feldstein Soto opposed the construction of 140 units of affordable housing in Venice, an affluent neighborhood of L.A.
 In 2023, the Los Angeles Times reported that Feldstein Soto had instructed city agencies to not interact with the developers of the project on city-owned parking lot in Venice.
 The project had previously been approved by the City Council and survived multiple lawsuits, but Feldstein Soto's actions delayed its progress.

 In July 2024, advocates for low-income housing sued the city of Los Angeles, accusing Feldstein Soto of violating fair housing laws by blocking the housing development in Venice.
 The Los Angeles Times editorial board criticized Feldstein Soto for derailing the housing development.

 In 2025, Feldstein Soto sent a letter to a state senator expressing her opposition to Senate Bill 79 which allows six-story buildings near light rail stations and rapid bus stops.
 She argued that more housing would increase local tax burdens.

-Liability Payouts

-Between 2022, before Soto took office, and 2025, liability payments by the city of Los Angeles — which settle claims and lawsuits against the city for wrongdoing, including internal staff harassment, police use of force and injuries –– increased dramatically to a projected $320 million, more than three and a half times the budgeted $87 million.
-The Los Angeles Times reported that these legal settlements contributed significantly to the city's FY2025 budget crisis, and reported that Soto's office took a "combative stance" against plaintiffs that contributed to this increase in payouts.
-The Times sited multiple plaintiffs attorneys who asserted that Soto's office is taking more cases to trial, resulting in larger verdicts than if she settled.
-One attorney "said he recently went to trial in five cases and won all of them, for a total payout of more than $40 million," but said he "would have been happy to settle all five cases for a total of less than $10 million."
+In 2025 and 2026, Feldstein Soto's office filed lawsuits against multiple landlords for alleged illegal rent increases and fee violations targeting tenants displaced by the January 2025 wildfires.